kyliewake/kyliewebsite/content/blog/Blog.md

 ### Update the Configuration File to Use the Theme

 Now that we've got a theme to work with, it's a good idea to add the theme name to the configuration file.
-This is optional, because you can always add "-t zafta" on all your commands.
+This is optional, because you can always add -t zafta on all your commands.
 I like to put it the configuration file because I like shorter command lines.
 If you don't put it in the configuration file or specify it on the command line, you won't use the template that you're expecting to.

 Edit the file to add the theme, add a title for the site, and specify that all of our content will use the TOML format.

 ```
 $ vi config.toml
-theme = "zafta"
+theme = zafta
-baseurl = ""
+baseurl =
-languageCode = "en-us"
+languageCode = en-us
-title = "zafta - totally refreshing"
+title = zafta - totally refreshing
-MetaDataFormat = "toml"
+MetaDataFormat = toml
 :wq

 $